yaya2devops/terraform-beginner-bootcamp-2023/README.md

 - If not, Terraform will raise an error.

 ###  Refactoring the Root Module

-Before coding remmember;
-- Each module requires a specified provider.
-- If not, Terraform will raise an error.

 To keep our configuration clean and organized, we'll make some changes;
 1. Move the provider configuration from the root directory to `main.tf` within the module.
 2. Transfer the definition of the bucket resource to `main.tf` within the module.